atar-axis/xpadneo/docs/PACKAGING.md

 ### Summary

-Package maintainers are adviced to migration to the new installation method.
+Package maintainers are advised to migrate to the new installation method.
 Please provide feedback if you see problems or missing features.

 Package maintainers **SHOULD NOT** use `install.sh` or its sibling scripts